 We have been asked by insurers to comment on movement that has taken place to the above property.
 This report outlines the arboricultural issues and provides justifications for the recommended works.
-This report should be read in conjunction with the MWA Arboricultural Appraisal Rereport dated 12/04/2023
+This report should be read in conjunction with the MWA Arboricultural Appraisal Rereport dated 26/07/2024 and the site investigations, which are summarised within this report.